DamirPavlik/workout-logger/README.md

 👉 MVC structure.

-👉 You can see if you hit a new PR.
+👉 User can see if he hit a PR.